jnrl12098/Grocery_List_Generator/README.txt

 * NEW Quality of Life (but necessary) update:
 	* user can now export grocery lists and save recipes under any file name and in any folder they choose
+	* user can now delete recipes using the Search Window

 * keyboard shortcuts:
 	* on Main Window: